Yejashi/obsidianNotes/Research/LLVM/Clang/Preprocessor.md

 eof '' Loc=<foo.cc:5:18>
 ```

 The leftmost bits parts are the token kinds for each token.
+The full list of token kinds
+can be found in clang/include/clang/Basic/TokenKinds.def.